 Why You Need a Budgeting App

-Studies show that people who actively budget save an average of $600 more per month than those who don't.
-But tracking expenses manually is tedious and error-prone.
+Here's the thing: people who actually budget tend to save around $600 more per month than those who just wing it.
+But tracking expenses on your own?
+It's annoying and prone to mistakes.

 1. YNAB (You Need A Budget) -- Best Overall